 - Samson RSXM10A – 800W 2-Way Active Stage Monitor

-What is a Stage Monitor?
+What is a Stage Monitor

 A Stage Monitor is a musical instrument that enhances your performance and amplifies the output sound for the audience.
 Known as a monitor speaker, it is a speaker system made to enhance the impact and sound of live performances.
-Stage monitors are used to amplify the sound on stage so that the audience can hear and enjoy the performance.
+Stage monitors are used to amplifying the sound on stage so that the audience can hear and enjoy the performance.
 Stage monitors ensure that your vocals don’t become out of time with the music.
 Being able to hear the dry mix using stage monitors will guarantee that you keep in tune.